Learn how to deal with a large number of keys and technical restrictions in complex translation projects.

 While blocking prevents whole keys from being managed in Phrase, you also can exclude individual keys from being translated into certain languages.
 Please refer to the section Excluding translations below.

 The blocklist is a powerful tool to handle issues with keys that should be managed manually rather than be editable by everyone.
 Examples of typically blocked keys are:

 - keys that cause issues when being managed with the phrase gem

-Because we know that there are some keys that cause issues when used with Phrase (especially in setups with Ruby on Rails), we add several keys to the blacklist when creating a new project, e.g
+Because we know that there are some keys that cause issues when used with Phrase (especially in setups with Ruby on Rails), we add several keys to the blocklist when creating a new project, e.g

-If you only want to exclude keys from being picked up by the In-Context-Editor but still manage them with Phrase, you should consider the ignored keys setting.
+If you only want to exclude keys from being picked up by the in-context editor but still manage them with Phrase, you should consider the ignored keys setting.